abbioinfo/CyAnno/README.txt

 CyAnno Getting Started Guide
 ===========================================

-Download and extract the appropriate CyAnno scripts and example data from GitHub into a fresh directory.
+Download and extract the appropriate CyAnno scripts from GitHub into a fresh directory.
 Change of the path of the working directory to that directory and execute the CyAnno python script.

 Prerequisite
 ----------------------
 CyAnno does not require any installation and it can be executed from any working directory with appropriate permissions.
-However, CyAnno uses Python 3.0 (or later), along with following mandatory python packages: numpy pandas scikit-learn
+However, CyAnno uses Python 3.0 (or later), along with the following mandatory python packages: numpy pandas scikit-learn